Fitting for Length

 serviceable and much less expensive solution is to take a bit of

-talcum powder to the range, and lightly dust the clubface with it.
+talcum powder or foot spray powder to the range, and lightly dust the clubface with it.

 You'll see the imprint of the ball very clearly after the shot.